Pchelalala/smart_parking_app/README.md

 ### 5. **Payment Integration**
 - Payment with debit/credit card
-- Payment with Apple/Google Pay
+- Payment with Google Pay
 - Payment with PayPal
 - Payment with cryptocurrency